Beluguy/Personal-website/content/_index.md

 I have worked at [Tenstorrent][2] as a package layout design intern (SI/PI & Layout), and UBC's [Power Electronics Systems and Informatics Laboratory][3] as an Undergrad Power Electronics Researcher.
 I also co-led [UBC Rocket][4]'s (one of UBC's engineering design teams) Avionics Hardware Team and Thrust Vectoring Rocket project.

 Aside from school, I am passionate about IT, electronics, and space!
-I like to keep up with the latest tech news, tinker with electronics, play table tennis, watch sci-fi movies, fly FPV drones, and going to the sauna.
+I like to keep up with the latest tech news, tinker with electronics, play table tennis, watch sci-fi movies, fly FPV drones, and go to the sauna.

 Go to the [about][5] page to learn more about me!